luklewluk/shopware-composer-project/README.md

 ## TODO
 List might be not completed.

-- move cache folders to the root directory
+- move frontend cache `web/cache` to the root directory
 - allow to create custom templates
 - move files from `files` folder to the root directory
 - update `.gitignore`